graphiti-api/spraypaint-vue/README.md

 #### How to use this boilerplate with Karma?

-NPM install the Karma package and type `karma init` on the command line.
-The test files are pre-transpilled by TypeScript and located here `build/test/specs/**/*.js`.
+NPM install the `Karma` package and type `karma init` on the command line.
+The test files are pre-transpilled by `TypeScript` and located here `build/test/specs/**/*.js`.
-Install a Karma preprocessor, and the NPM packages you may need.
+Install a `Karma` preprocessor, and the NPM packages you may need.

+#### When should I consider using this boilerplate?

+This library is ideal for libraries that export a single file.

+#### What's the browser compatibility?

+As a rule of thumb, `TypeScript` works best in `IE9` and above.

+#### Do I need to customize this boilerplate?

+Nope.
+You only have to change the name on the boilerplate in the `package.json`.